Nvidia Limits RTX 3060 Hash Rate, Unveils New 'Cryptocurrency Mining Processor' Line of GPUs

 Is this really good news, or is this just Nvidia playing both sides?
 To be clear, these CMP cards are still the same exact silicon that goes into GeForce and Quadro graphics cards.
 They don't have video outputs, cooling should be improved (for large-scale data center mining operations), and they're better tuned for efficiency.
 But every single GPU sold as a CMP card means one less GPU sold as a graphics card.
 What's perhaps worse is that while miners can still use consumer cards for mining (maybe not the upcoming RTX 3060, depending on how well Nvidia's throttling works), gamers can't use these mining cards for gaming.

 It gets worse as you go down the line, though.
 50HX only does 45MH/s at 250W — that basically matches the tuned performance of the RTX 2060 Super through RTX 2080 Super, with a TGP that's still twice as high as what we measured.
-It's also half the speed of an RTX 3080 while apparently still using the same GPU (10GB VRAM).
-Who's going to want this?
+It's also half the speed of an RTX 3080 while potentially still using the same GPU (10GB VRAM).
+Or maybe it's a TU102 that couldn't work with 11 memory channels, and its been binned with 10 channels.
+Either way, who's going to want this?
 40HX at 36MH/s and 185W and 30HX at 26MH/s and 125W are equally questionable options.

 Of course, we don't have pricing information yet.
 That's going to be a critical factor.
 Maybe this is just a way to more easily sell GPUs to miners at inflated prices.
+Or maybe it's a way to sell otherwise junk silicon to miners are reasonable prices (doubtful).
 Certainly, miners are paying exorbitant pricing on eBay right now.
 If the CMP cards cost more than graphics cards using the same GPU, they're not going to sell well.

 The driver limiting of mining performance for the upcoming RTX 3060 sounds far more interesting.
 Nvidia probably can't implement the same restrictions on existing GPUs without facing a class action lawsuit (not to mention miners could just use older drivers), but making future GPUs less attractive to miners should help push them to other options.
 Maybe that's CMP, maybe it's AMD GPUs, or maybe it's custom ASICs.